dominiksalvet/gim/README.md

 ---

-Note that root permissions are not required for every project, gim also **supports installation without root permissions** into user's directories.
+Note that root permissions are not required for every project, gim also **supports installation without root permissions** to user's directories.
 This decision is exclusively up to the project developer.

 ### Update